KKobuszewski/aluminium-prediction/README.md

     * Transformer NN demand less parameters in comparison with LSTM.
 Some convolution layers can also improve performance (see [here](https://medium.com/@mskmay66/deep-learning-and-stock-time-series-data-ff6a75cfddd9)).
     * As we can have data from different sources (which sligthly differ) we can produce multiple different time series

+2. We don't expect data to be stationary in time?
+   * Model should not be trained with earlier data to be tested with later data/predict new data
+   * How to choose data 'points' for test/valid/train from dataset?
+Randomly?
+K-fold? https://stats.stackexchange.com/questions/14099/using-k-fold-cross-validation-for-time-series-model-selection

 ## Literature